American Studies BA (Hons)

 There are no optional units in this year.

-- Race, Slavery and Emancipation in the Americas
+- Slavery and Anti-Slavery in the Atlantic World

 - Civil Rights USA